A multiple filter test for the detection of rate changes in renewal processes with varying variance: Appendix

 \section{Appendix}

-In this Appendix we prove Theorem \ref{hauptaussage_generalisiert}.
-Main ingredients of this proof are first the convergence of the normalized counting process $(N_t)_{t\ge 0}$ which is shown in subsection \ref{conv_resc_count}, cf.~Proposition \ref{prop_rescaled_count}, and second the consistency of the estimator $(\hat{s}^2)_{t\in\tau_h}$ defined in (\ref{schaetzer_s}).
-This is shown in subsection \ref{conv_esti}, cf.~Proposition \ref{prop_convergence_s_hat}.
-First, in subsection \ref{technical_preliminaries} elementary facts are collected which are later needed repeatedly and for which we do not claim originality.
-The pieces are finally put together in subsection \ref{proof_hauptaussage_generalisiert} to prove Theorem \ref{hauptaussage_generalisiert}.
+In this \hyperref[app]{Appendix} we prove Theorem~\ref{hauptaussagegeneralisiert}.
+Main ingredients of this proof are first the convergence of the normalized counting process $(N_t)_{t\ge0}$ which is shown in Section~\ref{convresccount} (cf.~Proposition~\ref{proprescaledcount}), and second the consistency of the estimator $(\hat{s}^2)_{t\in\tau_h}$ defined in (\ref{schaetzers}).
+This is shown in Section~\ref{convesti} (cf.~Proposition~\ref{propconvergenceshat}).
+First, in Section~\ref {technicalpreliminaries} elementary facts are collected which are later needed repeatedly and for which we do not claim originality.
+The pieces are finally put together in Section~\ref{proofhauptaussagegeneralisiert} to prove Theorem~\ref {hauptaussagegeneralisiert}.